mui/toolpad/docs/data/toolpad/concepts/custom-components.md

 ## Add component code

-Toolpad exposes a `createComponent` API to bring in custom components to the Toolpad component library.
-For example, in `toolpad/components/HelloWorld.tsx`:
+Toolpad exposes a [`createComponent`](https://mui.com/toolpad/reference/api/create-component/) function.
+This is used to signal to Toolpad which are the components that can be imported and how it should interpret the properties.

 ```jsx
 import * as React from 'react';